cwpearson/tempi/README.md

   * Reading environment variable configuration is in `include/env.hpp` and `src/internal/env.cpp`.
 * Support code for benchmarking and testing is in `support/`.
 This code should only be used in test and benchmarking binaries, never in the implementation.
 * Testing code is in `test/`

-## Notes

-* Necessity of supporting our own optimized poin-to-point device communication?
-  * OpenMPI 4.0.5: does a good job. repeated sends of the same buffer seem to re-use a single cuIpcOpenMemHandle.
-Has some upper limit of handles it keeps open, shutting when a new one needs to open (an LRU thing?).
-Probably matching recv needs to post before sender knows which Ipc handle to open.
-Recver never seems to create a mem handle though, so it's a bit of a mystery.